Nafis-Hasnat369/hire-best-programmers/README.md

 # Hey, let's hire some awesome programmers

-This project was bootstrapped with [Live site](https://github.com/facebook/create-react-app).
+Click here to visit the: [Live site](https://github.com/facebook/create-react-app).

 ## Key notes:
     It's a website about some great programmers,